ksprptr/certification-authority/README.md

 Open the project folder in Visual Studio or JetBrains Rider

-Wait for the project load and the initialization of NuGet packages
+Wait for the project to load and the initialization of NuGet packages

-Start dev server using the start button marked as the green arrow
+Start the dev server using the start button marked as the green arrow

-Open [localhost:5000](http://localhost:5000) in your browser to see project home page.
+Open [localhost:5000](http://localhost:5000) in your browser to see the project home page.